AdamSmithOrlik/gravitywaveslagrangian.jl/README.md

 rho0 - Normalization density for the DM model [3]

 Output:
-The run() method outputs periodic updates on the progress of the insprial including the radius--distant between bianries--as a function of the evolution time and whether or not the evolution has completed, i.e. the binaries have merged.
+The run() method prints periodic updates on the progress of the insprial including the radius--distant between bianries--as a function of the evolution time and whether or not the evolution has completed, i.e. the binaries have merged.

-Moreover, and hdf5 file will be created that contains the following folders: Input parameters, containing all inputted parameters from the input dictionary as attributes of the folder; Run report, which includes information about whether the evolution was successful, the start and stop radii, and how many partitions the insprial took; orbital parameters r, t, phi and derivitives dr and dphi are saved for each partition IF the save_orbital_data is set to true; final conditions which are passed to the differential solver and saved for each partition; and gravity waves, which include the calculated characteristic strain and the frequency calculated directly from the orbital data.
+Moreover, and hdf5 file will be created in the data folder that contains the following folders: Input parameters, containing all inputted parameters from the input dictionary as attributes of the folder; Run report, which includes information about whether the evolution was successful, the start and stop radii, and how many partitions the insprial took; orbital parameters r, t, phi and derivitives dr and dphi are saved for each partition IF the save_orbital_data is set to true; final conditions which are passed to the differential solver and saved for each partition; and gravity waves, which include the calculated characteristic strain and the frequency calculated directly from the orbital data.

 References:
 [1]: Our paper